XingLuxi/NLP-Paper-Reading-Schedule/mrc-dataset.md

 # Datasets for Machine Reading Comprehension

 Contributed by Luxi Xing and Yuqiang Xie.
+IIE, CAS.

 ## Introduction